-With poor infrastructure, densely-populated towns, and omnipresent police blocks on the roads, travel here can be slow.
+With poor infrastructure, densely-populated towns, and omnipresent police blocks on the roads, travel here can be slow for a Lake Malawi family adventure.
 A seemingly short journey may perhaps take a day if the travel gods are not in your favour.
 Get an early start to your day and always ensure there is a plan B, just in case.
 If, like us, you’re self-driving, you ideally need a 4×4, as most of these destinations require off-road driving, and particularly as you venture further North, fill up on fuel and stock up on food whenever you see the opportunity, as supplies cannot always guaranteed in the next town.
 Public transport is available, however prepare for hours of waiting, frequent break downs and very long days – This is Africa!

 Day 20: The Malawi border

 We drove in to Malawi from Tete, Mozambique, and unfortunately we were confronted with a corrupt border guard who tried every means possible to get a bribe from us.
 We didn’t pay up, which was probably why we were detained for 3 hours.
 But, if possible, get your visa BEFORE arriving to Malawi to avoid such frustrations.
 On leaving the border gates, purchase your Third Party Insurance from one of the sellers in the huts (ask to see a price list).

 After Mozambique’s long stretches of open landscapes, the dusty chaos as you drive the one hour to Blantyre can be quite confronting.
 We stayed in a very basic 3-bed ‘cottage’ at Doogles.
 There is a campsite nearby but the facilities were questionable, and after the dramas at the border, we figured we deserved a swim and burger at Doogles.